 What’s it like to be a member of the Washington University in St. Louis Class of 2022?

-First-year students Ella Holman, who is a dancer and member of the Deneb STARS, and Marissa Kalkar, a soccer player, have chronicled the first weeks of life on campus by shooting one second of video every day.
+We asked first-year students Ella Holman, a dancer and member of the Deneb STARS, and Marissa Kalkar, a soccer player, to show us by taking a snippet of video every day for their first weeks on campus.
+Here are results.

 Have you joined any clubs?